-Setting out a game plan before a match or competition is vital for any tennis player to ensure they are fully prepared for the challenge ahead.
+Setting out a game plan before a match or competition is vital for any racquet sports player to ensure they are fully prepared for the challenge ahead.
 Understanding your strengths and weaknesses and how you can utilize these to highlight the weakness in your opponents game is key for any player looking to gain a mental advantage over their opponent.

 What is a game plan?